Should I Get a Brachioplasty Consultation During the Private Health Fund Waiting Period?

 Types of arm lifts

-The type of arm lift depends on how much saggy skin is present.
+The type of arm lift depends on on the amount of excess skin that is present.
 Options include:

-Are you thinking of getting an arm lift (brachioplasty)?
+Are you thinking of undergoing brachioplasty?
 Here are factors to consider.

 Removes excess arm skin and fat

-An arm lift removes extra skin and fat that hangs on the upper arms.
-Arm liposuction refines excess fat, and the skin is surgically removed.
-When performed by an experienced surgeon, an arm lift can drastically improve the appearance of the arms from elbow and armpit.
+Brachioplasty removes extra skin and fat that hangs on the upper arms.
+Suction-assisted lipectomy (liposuction) refines excess fat, while brachioplasty surgically removes the excess skin.
+When performed by an experienced surgeon, brachioplasty can alter the appearance of the arms from elbow and armpit.
 (4)

 Reveals toned arm muscles

 Removing excess skin and fat may make it easier to see the results of your hard work in the gym.
 Without extra skin and fat in the way, the existing muscles are more readily visible.
-After an arm lift, some patients are also inspired to exercise and make healthier lifestyle choices, which can further improve their physique and well-being.
+After a brachioplasty procedure, some patients are also inspired to exercise and make better lifestyle choices.
 (5)

 Lets you wear clothes you like

-One of the main benefits of an arm lift is the freedom to wear what you like.
+One of the many benefits of brachioplasty is the freedom to wear what you like.
 Without all that loose arm skin, some patients are more inclined to wear short-sleeve tops that show off their arms, even though they will have a surgical scar.
-This can be a relief in Australia’s hot weather, especially for people that once hid their arms with cardigans and long sleeves before an arm lift.
-Finally, having more wardrobe choices could potentially make it easier to get dressed for work and social events.
+This can be a relief in Australia’s hot weather, opening opportunities to wear coolor clothing to work and social events.

-One of the biggest downsides of an arm lift is the scar.
-It is quite long.
-Patients with minimal excess arm skin are often concerned about scarring.
-People with a lot of extra arm skin are usually less worried about arm lift scars because they feel it is worth it to remove hanging arm skin.
-The scar heals well in most cases (6,7), but it will never disappear.
-Finally, a small number of arm lift patients develop raised or wide scars that may be cosmetically unacceptable.
+One of the most common complaints after brachioplasty surgery is the scar left behind, which is usually quite long.
+Patients with minimal excess arm skin are generally the ones more concerned about scarring.
+Individuals with a lot of extra arm skin are usually less worried about scars because they find benefit of the loss of hanging arm skin to far outweigh the scarring.
+Though it will never completely disappear, the scar heals well in most cases (6,7).
+A small number of brachioplasty patients develop raised or wide scars that may be cosmetically unacceptable.
 (6,7)

-The arm lift scar usually isn’t visible from the front.
+The brachioplasty scar usually isn’t visible from the front.
 With the arms relaxed at your sides, it may not be seen at all.
 Each patient is different, however.
-Doctor Bernard makes it a point to discuss scarring with you before you decide to get surgery.
-He feels it is important that patients know what to expect.
-This is how you get a good surgical outcome — without any surprises.
+Doctor Bernard makes it a point to discuss scarring with you during your consultation.
+He feels it is important that patients know what to expect without any surprises.

-Now it’s time to weigh the pros and cons of an arm lift.
-It is up to you to decide.
-While you consider an arm lift, Doctor Bernard is happy to help advise you and answer questions.
+Now it’s time to weigh the pros and cons.
+Only the indivual can decide whether the scar, downtimes, and discomfort is worth the benefots of brachioplasty surgery.
+While you contemplate whether brachioplasty is right for you, Doctor Bernard is happy to help advise you and answer questions.

 References